ESCOMP/CTSM/doc/source/tech_note/Snow_Hydrology/CLM50_Tech_Note_Snow_Hydrology.rst

-The snow layers are subdivided when the layer thickness exceeds the prescribed maximum thickness :math:`\Delta z_{\max }`  with lower and upper bounds that depend on the number of snow layers (numref:`Table snow layer thickness`).
+The snow layers are subdivided when the layer thickness exceeds the prescribed maximum thickness :math:`\Delta z_{\max }`  with lower and upper bounds that depend on the number of snow layers (:numref:`Table snow layer thickness`).
 For example, if there is only one layer, then the maximum thickness of that layer is 0.03 m, however, if there is more than one layer, then the maximum thickness of the top layer is 0.02 m.
 Layers are checked